gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2020-06/index.md

 | `aws_db_instance.replicas_with_encryption`                 | `aws_db_instance.replicas` |
 | `aws_db_instance.replicas_without_encryption`              | `aws_db_instance.replicas` |

-When you've run `terraform state mv` on all the pairs of resources, you know you've done it correctly if you can run `terraform plan` and see no changes:
+When you&apos;ve run `terraform state mv` on all the pairs of resources, you know you&apos;ve done it correctly if you can run `terraform plan` and see no changes:

 ```
 $ terraform plan